-Sites with associated employment or storage elements may be permitted where there is specific justification and the location of the proposed development will not have harmful impacts on local amenity or the local environment.
+Sites with associated employment or storage elements will be permitted where there is specific justification and the location, scale, and nature of the proposed development will not have harmful impacts on local amenity or the local environment.
 Gypsy and traveller accommodation may be included as part of the affordable housing requirement.